saucelabs/sauce-docs/docs/visual-testing/workflows/review.md

 - A new baseline snapshot could be generated for the new test execution, see also [Reviewing and Accepting baselines](#reviewing-and-accepting-baselines) and [Accept Only New](#accept-only-new).
 - You need to review the visual differences between the new snapshot and the previously accepted baseline snapshot.

-The process of reviewing and approving the visual differences is the same as described in [Reviewing and Approving Baselines](#reviewing-and-approving-baselines).
+The process of reviewing and approving the visual differences is the same as described in [Reviewing and Accepting baselines](#reviewing-and-accepting-baselines).

 The user interface including the actions you can take are described in [User Interface](#user-interface).